-In the Le Creuset Saucier, heat the olive oil and butter and over medium-high heat, sauté the onions and garlic until softened but not coloured (about 5 minutes)
+- In the Saucier pan, heat the olive oil and butter and over medium-high heat, sauté the onions and garlic until softened but not coloured (about 5 minutes)

 You can make the ratatouille in advance and warm it in a low (300˚F) oven while you make the risotto.

 Disclosure: I was provided with cookware in exchange for recipe development and promoting Le Creuset’s stainless steel line.
 I was not otherwise compensated for this post.
-Please note that this post contains Amazon affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
+Please note that this post contains affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
 Thank you in advance!